Cincinnati Zoo and Botanical Garden: History

 The Cincinnati Zoological Gardens officially opened its doors on September 18, 1875.
+The original landscape design was by Adolph Strauch.
 Architect James W. McLaughlin, who constructed the zoo's first buildings, designed the earliest completed zoological exhibits in the United States.
 The zoo began with eight monkeys, two grizzly bears, three white-tailed deer, six raccoons, two elk, a buffalo, a laughing hyena, a tiger, an American alligator, a circus elephant, and over four hundred birds, including a talking crow.
 The first guide book about the Cincinnati Zoo was written in 1876 in German.
 The founders of the zoo, including its first general manager, were German immigrants and the city had quite a large German-speaking population.
 The first English-language edition (illustrated) was published in 1893.

 In its first 20 years, the zoo experienced many financial difficulties, and despite selling 22 acre to pay off debt in 1886, it went into receivership in 1898.
 In order to prevent the zoo from being liquidated, the stockholders chose to give up their interests of the $225,000 they originally invested.
 For the next two years, the zoo was run under the Cincinnati Zoological Company as a business.
 In 1901, the Cincinnati Traction Company, purchased the zoo, hoping to use it as a way to market itself to potential customers.
 They operated the zoo until 1917, when the Cincinnati Zoological Park Association, funded by donations from philanthropists Mary Emery and Anna Sinton Taft and a wave of public desire to purchase the increasingly popular zoo, took over management.
 In 1932, the city purchased the zoo, an action that had been advocated for by Ohio state senator Robert J. O'Brien in 1916, and started to run it through the Board of Park Commissioners.
 This marked the zoo's transition from its period of financial insecurity to its modern state of stable growth and fiscal stability.

 In addition to its live animal exhibits, the zoo houses refreshments stands, a dance hall, roads, walkways, and picnic grounds.
 Between 1920 and 1972, the Cincinnati Summer Opera performed in an open-air pavilion and were broadcast by NBC radio.